emberjs/website/source/blog/2018-12-17-mentorship-program.md

 1. An [event kit](https://github.com/ember-learn/mentorship-workshop) that anyone can use to run mentorship workshops in their local meetups or conferences, with guidance and support from past leaders.
 2. Online events open to all participants around the world, at varying times to accommodate many time zones.
 3. Adding content to the awesome [Help Wanted](https://help-wanted.emberjs.com/) app to give new contributors more specific directions on how to get involved and who to ask for help.
-4. Raising awareness of efforts like the _Women Helping Women_ initiative and _POC Initiative_, so new members can join and benefit from afar as well.
+4. Raising awareness of efforts like the _Women Helping Women_ initiative and _POC Connect_, so new members can join and benefit from afar as well.
-5. The _Ember Evangelism Effort_, which previously existed under the Women Helping Women program, and is now growing to be a general purpose effort open to all ([with an in-person EmberConf component too](https://emberconf.com/mentorship-program.html#evangelism)!).
+5. The _Ember Public Speaker Program_, which previously existed under the Women Helping Women program, and is now growing to be a general purpose effort open to all ([with an in-person EmberConf component too](https://emberconf.com/mentorship-program.html#evangelism)!).
 It will help match speakers who want to improve their skills or practice, with others who can give guidance and feedback.

 ## Why this focus?
 When will these things happen?